Nomad Definition

 With the decline in regional shops and services coupled with the rise of online shops, cheap Asian goods, digital services Amazon delivery services, drop shipping and mass, fast shipping services etc. meant that suddenly there was a significant portion of the world that could buy items online for the first time in their life without having to rely on the local shops to stock it, or order via a catalog.

-Suddenly there was a way for entrepreneurs to make money without having to be physically near their clients often, if at all.
+Suddenly there was a way for large numbers of entrepreneurs to make money without having to be physically near their clients often, if at all.

 And adventurous entrepreneurs took off to explore the world en masse.